technikks/codeRefactor/README.md

 ## Purpose
 Rewrite the codebase to meet accessibility standards so that the site is optimized for search engines.

-* Review source code and mock up for structure and provide semantic HTML tags so so that it clearly defines content.
+* Review source code and mock up for structure and provide semantic HTML tags so that it clearly defines content.
 Below are the added semantic HTML tags:
     * Header
     * Figure
     * Main